 Today, four of the five prestigious awards are still handed out each year in Stockholm, the city where Nobel was born.
 (Following his wishes, the fifth and arguably best-known award – the Nobel Peace Prize – is presented in Oslo.)

-Stockholm’s Nobel Museum (Nobelmuseet) was established to show how Nobel Prize winners and their ideas have changed the world since 1901, when the first prize was awarded.
+Stockholm’s Nobel Prize Museum (formerly Nobelmuseet) was established to show how Nobel Prize winners and their ideas have changed the world since 1901, when the first prize was awarded.

 Located in a grand, 18th-Century building on the edge of Stortorget in Gamla Stan, the high-tech museum tells the stories of the people who changed our world and were awarded a Nobel Prize for doing so – from chemists and biologists to authors, inventors and religious leaders.